Biomedical engineering: Education

 Biomedical engineers require considerable knowledge of both engineering and biology, and typically have a Bachelor's (B.Sc., B.S., B.Eng. or B.S.E.) or Master's (M.S., M.Sc., M.S.E., or M.Eng.) or a doctoral (Ph.D., or MD-PhD) degree in BME (Biomedical Engineering) or another branch of engineering with considerable potential for BME overlap.
 As interest in BME increases, many engineering colleges now have a Biomedical Engineering Department or Program, with offerings ranging from the undergraduate (B.Sc., B.S., B.Eng. or B.S.E.) to doctoral levels.
 Biomedical engineering has only recently been emerging as its own discipline rather than a cross-disciplinary hybrid specialization of other disciplines; and BME programs at all levels are becoming more widespread, including the Bachelor of Science in Biomedical Engineering which includes enough biological science content that many students use it as a "pre-med" major in preparation for medical school.
 The number of biomedical engineers is expected to rise as both a cause and effect of improvements in medical technology.

 In the U.S., an increasing number of undergraduate programs are also becoming recognized by ABET as accredited bioengineering/biomedical engineering programs.
 As of 2023, 155 programs are currently accredited by ABET.

 In Canada and Australia, accredited graduate programs in biomedical engineering are common.
 For example, McMaster University offers an M.A.Sc, an MD/PhD, and a PhD in Biomedical engineering.
-The first Canadian undergraduate BME program was offered at Ryerson University as a four-year B.Eng. program.
+The first Canadian undergraduate BME program was offered at University of Guelph as a four-year B.Eng. program.
 The Polytechnique in Montreal is also offering a bachelors's degree in biomedical engineering as is Flinders University.

 As with many degrees, the reputation and ranking of a program may factor into the desirability of a degree holder for either employment or graduate admission.
 The reputation of many undergraduate degrees is also linked to the institution's graduate or research programs, which have some tangible factors for rating, such as research funding and volume, publications and citations.
 With BME specifically, the ranking of a university's hospital and medical school can also be a significant factor in the perceived prestige of its BME department/program.